-The CRO reports to the Chair of the ARC on risk matters and is a Director of the Society.
+The CRO reports to the Chair of the ARC on risk matters.
+The CRO attends board meetings.
 These arrangements provide the authority necessary for the role.
 The CRO regularly discusses the work for the risk management function, its resources, and the Risk Management System, with the ARC.